getcarina/getcarina.com/_getting-started/2016-03-08-python-web-app-dev.md

     INFO: COMMIT
     ```

-1. View the app
+1. View the application.

     ```bash
     $ docker-machine ip default
     192.168.99.100
     ```

+    You can view the application site by copying and pasting the IP address into your web browser address bar.

 #### Change the application

 1. Open `app/templates/index.html` for editing.
 Change "Guest" to "Ghost" everywhere.

-Reload browser.
+1. Reload your web browser.

 1. When you're ready to shutdown the application, use Ctrl+C in the terminal where you ran `docker-compose`.

 ### Deployment on Carina

-You'll be using Docker Swarm on Carina as your production deployment environment.
+You'll be using Docker Swarm cluster on Carina as your production deployment environment.
+This was created as part of creating and connecting to a cluster, see the [Prerequisites](#prerequisites).

+When you are satisfied with your development and testing in your local development environment, you can run your application on Carina to share it with the world.

 #### Initialize the environment

-1. Open another terminal.
-From when you created a cluster, yada yada yada.
-Source the environment for the Carina cluster.
+1. Open a new terminal.

+    If you used the GUI to create your cluster, source the environment variables with these commands.

     ```bash
     $ cd Downloads/mycluster